-The application toolbar looks like this:
+The application toolbar

-Opens an existing configuration file (.vmcfg). \leftarrow Reads the configuration from the connected locator.
+Opens an existing configuration file (.vmcfg).
+Reads the configuration from the connected locator.
 Saves the configuration to a file.
-OI Displays information about MyLocator3. \rightarrow Writes the configuration to the connected locator. П Displays illioithation about MyLocators.
+90 Display information about Myl costar? $\rightarrow$ Write the configuration to the connected locator.
+Display information about MyLocator3.